We Wear Orange: Honouring National Day for Truth & Reconciliation

 …several provincial governments have proclaimed Orange Shirt Day, and in March of 2019, the Government of Canada passed a bill designating September 30th National Truth and Reconciliation Day.
 Unfortunately, that bill died in the Senate.”

-With the recent discoveries of more than 1,200 unmarked graves at former residential school sites across the country, meaningful recognition of this day must include more than words.
+With the recent discoveries of thousands of unmarked graves at former residential school sites across the country, meaningful recognition of this day must include more than words.
 In 2021, the federal government officially established the National Day for Truth and Reconciliation on September 30.
 Establishing this long overdue national statutory holiday was one of the Truth and Reconciliation Commission’s 94 calls to action and having it recognized provincially is a vital component of the reconciliation process.
 On this day, it is important that we spend time reflecting on the ongoing impacts of anti-Indigenous racism, current issues and how, as allies, we can enact reconciliatory transformation while uplifting the brilliance and sophistication of Indigenous knowledges, governance practices.

 Throughout the month of September, the Centre for Wise Practices in Indigenous Health is organizing several events to recognize Orange Shirt Day and provide opportunities for education and action.